 Knowledge Translation Products

 Missiuna, C., Levinson, A., Pollock, N., Campbell, W., Bennett, S., Kyte, C., Sahagian Whalen, S., Gaines, R., Camden, C., Dix, L., DeCola, C., Kennedy, J., Phoenix, M., & Rivard, L. (2020).
-Facilitating Integrated Rehabilitation Services through Training (FIRST). [online professional development activity]. http://first.machealth.ca/
+Facilitating Integrated Rehabilitation Services through Training (FIRST). [online professional development activity]. https://first.machealth.ca/

 Campbell, W., Sahagian Whalen, S., Dix, L., Pollock, N., Jiang, A., Kim, E., & Missiuna, C. (2020).
 FIRST KIT: Resources to support a tiered model of service delivery.
 CanChild, McMaster University.
-Hamilton: ON. http://first.machealth.ca/
+Hamilton: ON. https://first.machealth.ca/

 Sahagian Whalen, S., Dix, L., & Campbell, W. (2020).
 Learning More about Tiered Services: Your Questions Answered.
-CanChild, McMaster University. http://first.machealth.ca/
+CanChild, McMaster University. https://first.machealth.ca/

 Invited Presentations